The most beautiful world we live in is always experienced through our imagination.

 The meritorious students were felicitated by the Principal in a special assembly.

-students on how to make a glider planes and robots using
+students on how to make a glider planes and robots using basic

 This was an intense engaging hands on group activity where advanced interdisciplinary concepts of physics, science and mathematics were taught to students practically.